 My blue hydrangea bush is blooming and I want to share my pictures.

 I went away on a little vacation a couple of weeks ago and when I returned, I found that my gardens were producing some flowers!
 And my Endless Summer, blue hydrangea had little flowers.

 I’m always eager to see the color of the hydrangea flowers, and I had only grown them for one year previously, so I hoped they would be that same pretty blue.
 And they are!
 The bloom in my picture here is so lovely.
 I will be using it for some new stationery at my BlueHyd store.

 In the mean time, I am taking the best photos and making posters to sell at the Zazzle store.
 I’ve enlarged the images so they will look fine as large size prints.
 Just need to get them made.

-Bearded iris are a perennial I don’t know much about.
+Bearded iris are a perennial plant which I don’t know much about.
 I think they will multiply on their own as I’ve seen big gardens full of iris.
 I got a few pictures of this first flower, but the rain has kept me indoors and the other bud has opened as well.

 I used this photo to show how to remove something from a photo using a graphic program.
 That piece of garden hose to the right in the photo is what I wanted gone.
 Read that post here.